stimulus-use/stimulus-use/docs/use-target-mutation.md

-# useTargetChanges
+# useTargetMutation

-`useTargetChanges` tracks when targets are added and removed to your controller.
+`useTargetMutation` tracks when targets are added and removed to your controller.

 It adds two new behaviors to your Stimulus controller for each target you specify: `[target]TargetAdded` and `[target]TargetRemoved`, which will get triggered when targets get added to your controller, either by adding the `data-[controller]-target="[target]"`/`data-target="[controller].[target]"` to an existing element in the controller's scope, or by adding a new element with those